-Shellharbour City Council has collaborated with the University of Wollongong, Wollongong City Council, Shoalhaven City Council, Kiama Municipal Council and Lendlease on the Smart Water Management Project that is in its final stages of installation.
-The project has installed water quality sensors to monitor stormwater and gross pollutant traps within waterways remotely and will send information to council when service is required.
-It will also provide a live data stream of the quality of waterways without the need for staff to be in the field.
-The project demonstrates how smart technology is used to enhance the natural environment, community liveability and build resilient communities and urban infrastructure.
-The collaborating councils and the University of Wollongong are now in discussion on how to develop and enhance the project in the next stage.
+Shellharbour City Council collaborated with the University of Wollongong, Wollongong City Council, Shoalhaven City Council, Kiama Municipal Council and Lendlease on the Smart Water Management Project.
+During 2020 water quality sensors were installed to monitor stormwater and gross pollutant traps within the waterways remotely.
+These devices will provide a live data stream of the quality of waterways without the need for staff to be in the field.
+The project demonstrates how smart technology can be used to enhance the natural environment, community liveability and build resilient communities and urban infrastructure.
+The collaborating councils and the University of Wollongong have been in discussion on how to develop and enhance the project in the next stage.

-Stormwater monitoring continued under the stormwater management program.
-The monitoring assists with assessing the environmental health of the city's major waterways, evaluating the effectiveness of stormwater treatment measures, and identifying any water quality concerns.
-Environmental assessments of businesses are also completed to identify improvements to operations to reduce potential for water pollution incidents.
-Ongoing bush regeneration works along riparian corridors across the city also contribute to improving water quality and overall catchment health.
+Stormwater monitoring continued under council's existing stormwater management program and city-wide stormwater improvement program.
+Monitoring assists with assessing the environmental health of the city's major waterways, evaluating the effectiveness of stormwater treatment measures, and identifying any water quality concerns.
+The improvement program incorporates the delivery of engineered stormwater quality solutions, environmental rehabilitation projects, water monitoring of major waterways and community education.